Ellerbach/Nabaztag.Net/README.md

 The prefered voice is the voice you'll choose.
 Depending on the region you'll create your service, some voices are not available.
 There is a function that will allow you to dump in a ```voices.json``` file all the voices.
 You can then select the one you'd like with the voice you'd like.

-Compile it the normal way once in the `NAbaztag.Tts` directory:
+Compile it the normal way once in the `Nabaztag.Tts` directory:

 ```cmd
 dotnet restore